annacnelson/annacnelson.github.io/_projects/4_project.md

 ---
 layout: page
-title: project 4
+title: oral contraceptive use and blood clot formation
 description: another without an image
 img:
 importance: 3
-category: fun
+category: sex differences in physiology
 ---

 Every project has a beautiful feature showcase page.